halfaya/icfp2021/Lyrics.md

 Compiling programs in CPS or not\
 We all need some form of continuations.\
-They never return as regular functions\
+They don't return as regular functions\
 Nor do they escape their defining scope.

 ## Verse 2